jpgough/jpgough.github.io/_posts/2020-03-29-hacking-graal-compiler.md

 ### Next Steps

 Now you can start exploring or hacking with the Graal Compiler.
-All of the Graal comilation tasks are organized into `*Phase`, so you can use this to take a look at any of the steps you are interested in.
+All of the Graal compilation tasks are organized into classes named `*Phase`, so you can use this to take a look at any of the steps you are interested in.